yellowmessenger/documentation/docs/cookbooks/whatsapp-channel/setup-steps.md

 ## Three steps in setting up a WhatsApp chatbot:

-Step One: Create a WhatsApp Business Account on the Yellow Messenger platform
+Step One: Create a WhatsApp Business Account on the Yellow.ai platform

 Step Two: Open a Facebook Business Manager(FBM) account